emilsViksnins/Second_Project/README.md

 ## Launch procedure
 - Git clone this repository locally.
 - Verify that MySQL is running on the target system.
 - Create a database: pagination and table: user.
-(All provided in MySQL Dump file) For testing purposes, the Dump file also contains test users and passwords to log into the application.
+(All provided in MySQL Dump file called pagination_user.sql) For testing purposes, the Dump file also contains test users and passwords to log into the application.
 **IMPORTANT** To successfully connect to the database, change the default password and username ("root") in the application.yml file to your MySQL password and username.